AguaClara/UASB/UASB_Manual_Spring2018.md

 ### Biogas Storage System

 An important aspect of UASB design is the capture and storage of biogas produced during anaerobic digestion within the reactor.
 As this gas is produced within the sludge blanket, it floats upwards through the settling zone and is captured within the lid space.
 The UASB team considered many possible designs for this capture system.
-These three options, along with Pros and Cons are detailed in the table below. f
+These three options, along with Pros and Cons are detailed in the table below.

 Table 4: List of advantages and disadvantages associated with different biogas storage systems.